Is it possible to use only breathing to lower your blood pressure – instantly?

 The answer is YES.

-I’ll also show you how to track your breathing rate, and an incredible FDA approved blood pressure lowering device, that will help you do these breathing techniques in the best way possible.
+I’ll also show you how to track your breathing rate, and an innovative FDA-approved blood pressure lowering device, that will help you do these breathing techniques in the best way possible.

 And the best news is:

-If you do these easy BP lowering breathing techniques, you’ll be able to control your Hypertension – without medication – in the long term.
+If you keep doing these easy BP lowering breathing techniques, you’ll be able to control your Hypertension – without medication – in the long term.

 Here’s the deal:

-Practicing a specific deep breathing technique can cut hypertension both immediately and in long term – if you it them the right way.
+Practicing a specific deep breathing technique can cut hypertension both immediately and in the long-term – if you do it the right way.

 Even the FDA has approved device-guided breathing to lower Hypertension;

-Well, the faster you breathe the higher your BP will be, because fast shallow breathing drives down CO2 levels – which constricts your blood vessels.
+The faster you breathe the higher your blood pressure will be because fast shallow breathing drives down CO2 levels – which constricts your blood vessels.